 Fibre management systems and protective housings to be used in optical fibre communication systems - Product specifications - Part 2-4: Sealed dome fibre splice closures for category S & A

-This specification contains the initial, start of life dimensional, optical, mechanical and environmental performance requirements of a fully installed splice closure in order for it to be categorised as an EN standard product.
+This document contains the initial, start of life dimensional, optical, mechanical and environmental performance requirements of a fully installed splice closure in order for it to be categorized as a European Standard product.

 LWL-Spleißkassetten und -Muffen für die Anwendung in LWL-Kommunikationssystemen - Produktnormen - Teil 2-4: LWL-Muffen Bauart 1 mit abgedichteter Haube für die Kategorien S und A